Nyktay Aur Daayiray Attracting Huge Crowd - UrduPoint

 'Nyktay Aur Daayiray' Attracting Huge Crowd

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Nov, 2021 ) :'Nuktay Aur Daayiray ' exhibition of artwork attracting a large number of people organized by the National Institute of Folk and traditional Heritage-Lok Virsa.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Nov, 2021 ) :Nuktay Aur Daayiray ' exhibition of artwork attracting a large number of people organized by the National Institute of Folk and traditional Heritage-Lok Virsa.

 It is an exhibition of artwork from faculty members and several students of the 2019 � 2020 batch of the MA (Hons.)
 The visual art program at the National College of Arts, Lahore.